The making of a float

 When I started building, I realized my original design was going to be too big to get out of the Art Factory, so I reduced the size by 1/4.
 Some math required.

 Construction: I used 1x2 pine for the skeleton and secured it to the base with screws.
 Then I used a roll of 2' "chicken wire" to form the body and stuffed it with news paper to give it shape.
 I made the skin of paper mache using an Elmer's glue product mixed with water and newspaper and wrapping paper.
 I had lots of help from other artists working at the Art Factory, including Liz Dapo, Laura-Leigh Palmer, Paige Friedeman and my daughter Sophie.

 Painting: Thanks to a real artist, Judy Szypa, and her friend Jen Scope the white sculpture was brought to life with color.
 It was at this point, that the Sistine Chapel became the Narcissistine Chapel.
 Adam is taking a selfie and can't see that God is trying to touch him and give him life.
 The things we miss with our eyes glued to our phones.
-I glued styrofoam to the base for extra stability and to complete the image - a rock under Adam and God on a cloud.
+I also glued styrofoam to the bases for extra stability around Adam and God, and to complete the image - a rock under Adam and God on a cloud.